NEW ZEALAND

 1. Story from 1824 The musical score and lyrics are from Begg's Famous Maori Songs, ©1926

 A footnote in this book says this song is based on one sung in about 1824 by a young Hawkes Bay chief.
-Titirangi Pa had been overrun by Ngaphi and Uruwera warriors, and the chief's lover was being carried off into slavery.
+Titirangi Pa had been overrun by Ngapuhi and Uruwera warriors, and the chief's lover was being carried off into slavery.

 2. World War One: The two verses and English translation are from Rikihana's Waiata Maori, 1992.